hzeller/bant/README.md

     -f <format>    : Output format, support depends on command.
 One of : native (default), s-expr, plist, json, csv Unique prefix ok, so -fs , -fp, -fj or -fc is sufficient.
+    -g <regex>     : 'grep' filter output with regular expression.
+Can be provided multiple times to narrow match ('and' semantics).
+                     Outputs are highlit with different colors (also see '-O') -O             : 'or' smentics for for `-g`.
+Instead of requiring all regexs to match for a record, require one of them.
     -r             : Follow dependencies recursively starting from pattern.
                      Without numeric parameter, follows dependencies to the end.
                      An optional parameter allows to limit the nesting depth,